lamula21/01-react-typescript-55k/README.md

 - [x] 5.
 Enable the ability to delete a row as shown in the example.
 - [x] 6.
 Implement a feature that allows the user to restore the initial state, meaning that all deleted rows will be recovered.
 - [x] 7.
 Handle any pontential error that may occur.
-- [] 8.
-Implement a feature that allows the user to flter the data by country.
+- [x] 8.
+Implement a feature that allows the user to filter the data by country.
 - [] 9.
 Avoid sorting users again the data when the user is changing filter by country.
 - [] 10.
 Sort by clicking on the column header.
 - [] 11.
 Provide a README.md file with instructions on how tot urn the application.